Netflix’s Ted Bundy Film Isn’t On The U.K. Platform & Subscribers Are Baffled

 — Rachel O'Hara (@mrsrachelohara) May 3, 2019

-For subscribers hoping there was just a delay or glitch preventing the film from hitting the streaming library, it wasn’t an error.
+For subscribers hoping that a delay or glitch was preventing the film from hitting the streaming library, it seems the film’s absence wasn’t an oversight.

 Extremely Wicked, Shockingly Evil and Vile now available on @SkyCinemaUK and @NOWTV in the UK #ExtremelyWickedShockinglyEvilandVile @ExtremelyWicked @ZacEfron #ZacEfron @lilycollins @SkyHelpTeam @NetflixUK pic.twitter.com/Ldm5fkG9xg